carrot-kpi/erc20-kpi-token-template/packages/contracts/CONTRIBUTING.md

   contracts.
 - `VERIFIER_URL`: the Etherscan pr Blockscout API URL that will be used to verify contracts.
+- `FEE`: the fee percentage (in parts per million) that will be deducted from the given rewards.

 Once you have one instance of this file for each network you're interested in (e.g. .`env.goerli`, `.env.gnosis`, `env.mainnet` etc etc), you can go ahead and